tushar1907/React-Redux-Slack-Chat-App/slackchatapp/README.md

 Please find the application screenshots [here](https://github.com/tushar1907/React-Redux-Slack-Chat-App/tree/master/Application%20Screenshots)

 ### Additional functionality:
-1. Login and  Registration of the user with Firebase Authentication library
+1. Login and Registration of the user with Firebase Authentication library.
 2. Sending direct messages to the users on the portal.
 3. Making channels on the platform such that students can make a group and chat with their team.
-4. Notification if there is a new message in the channel or a direct message from a user.
+4. Notify the user if there is a new message in the channel or a direct message from another user.
-5. Searching functionality for the Messages if they want to refer old messages.
+5. Searching functionality for the messages if users want to refer old messages.
 6. Flagging the chat window or the messages for easy accessibility for further use.
 7. Uploading documents and images in the groups and direct messages is also one of the usp's of this project as it is critically important for the communication.